XanaduAI/strawberryfields/doc/glossary.rst

       Represents a quantum computation.
       See: :class:`.Program`

+   circuit class
+   circuit family
+      A collection of :term:`circuits <circuit>` that can run a well-defined subclass of quantum :term:`programs <program>`.
+The same circuit class can potentially be evaluated on more than one :term:`backend`, and each :term:`backend` can possibly implement one or more circuit classes.
+      See: :class:`.CircuitSpecs`

    compilation
-      The process of converting a quantum :term:`program` into an :term:`equivalent program` that can be run on a specific :term:`device`.
-The compilation can fail if the device is incapable of running the program.
+      The process of converting a quantum :term:`program` into an :term:`equivalent program` that matches with a particular :term:`circuit class` or can be run on a specific :term:`device`.

-   device
-      Something that can run a well-defined subclass of quantum :term:`programs <program>`.
-      The same device can potentially be evaluated on more than one :term:`backend`, and each :term:`backend` can implement one or more devices.
-      See: :class:`.DeviceSpecs`
+      The compilation can fail if the program cannot be made to match the target circuit class.

    equivalent circuit
    equivalent program
       Two quantum :term:`circuits <circuit>` are equivalent iff they produce the same output probability distributions.
+Equivalent circuits are necessarily in the same :term:`circuit class`.

    engine
       A class for executing quantum :term:`programs <program>` on a specific :term:`backend`.